anhadarora/fullstacknanodegree/P4_conference/conference-app-1144/README.md

 *3.2.2 - Query past sessions: does exactly that*

-3.3 - Solve the following query related problem.
-*This query requires an inequality filter, and datastore only supports inequality filtering on a single property (not multiple properties)*
+3.3 - Solve the following 'non-workshop', 'before 7 pm' query problem *This query requires an inequality filter on two properties, and datastore only supports inequality filtering on a single property (not multiple properties)*

+*One possible solution is to break this into two datastore queries, first filtering the session by type, populating an array of keys, and then querying this array of keys to match time before 7 pm.*

+*Another possible solution (the solution I implemented) would be to query sessions before 7, and then remove the sessions where 'typeOfSession == 'workshop''.
+I chose this implementating for speed.*

 __Task 4: Add a Task__